-The two are often confused because they share some similar aspects, such as the need to calculate the balance at a specific point in time and maintain records until final closing procedures have been followed.
-However, accounting has much broader implications on how you run your business day-to-day while bookkeeping only concerns itself with transactions during a given time.
+The two are often confused because they share similar aspects, such as the need to calculate the balance at a specific time and maintain records until final closing procedures have been followed.
+However, accounting has much broader implications on how you run your business day-to-day while bookkeeping only concerns transactions during a given time.

 The role of a bookkeeper:

 Bookkeeping is an essential part of your business because it allows you to track transactions as they happen.
 It’s the first step in evening out accounting books and can help correct errors before being recorded into a ledger.
 However, bookkeeping is only concerned with what happened during a specific time.

 A bookkeeper’s role is to highlight the different transactions in a business with their corresponding values, ensuring accuracy and recording them accordingly.
 Depending on the company’s size, you may decide to hire an external bookkeeper or keep it in-house instead.